rvld3929/Simple-Chatbot/README.md

 # Simple Chatbot

-This project is a simple chatbot application built using Python.
-The chatbot processes user input and provides responses based on predefined logic.
+This project is a simple chatbot application built using Python and LangChain.
+The chatbot processes user input and provides responses based on predefined logic and language model capabilities.

 ## Features

-- Handles user input and provides responses.
+- Handles user input and provides intelligent responses.
-- Simple and easy-to-understand logic.
+- Built with LangChain for enhanced conversational capabilities.
 - Lightweight and minimal dependencies.

 ## Requirements

 - Python 3.x
+- LangChain library
-- Required libraries (if any, based on `app.py`)
+- Required libraries (based on `app.py`)

 ## Installation